Does Home Insurance Cover Mold? When It's Covered & When It's Not

 No single insurer offers "unlimited" mold coverage as standard, but some are notably more flexible:

-• American Family & Progressive — Both offer mold coverage tied to sudden water damage with endorsement options to increase limits.
+• Liberty Mutual, Nationwide, and American Family all offer mold coverage tied to sudden water damage, with endorsement options that vary by state.

 Pincher's Pro Tip

 Is a mold endorsement worth buying?
-If you live in a humid climate (Southeast, Pacific Northwest), have an older home with aging pipes, or have had water damage issues in the past, a mold endorsement is almost always worth the modest premium increase — typically $25–$50/year — compared to paying $15,000+ out of pocket for remediation.
+If you live in a humid climate (Southeast, Gulf Coast, Pacific Northwest), have an older home with aging pipes, or have had water damage issues in the past, a fungi/mold endorsement is almost always worth the modest premium increase.
+The math is compelling: average mold claims run roughly $18,000, while endorsements typically add only a small annual premium.

 Compare Home Insurance Plans in Ohio